EVIDENCE-BASED APPROACHES · SCHEMA THERAPY

 Emotional detachment combined with goal-focused behaviour, where empathy is temporarily switched off to achieve an outcome or avoid perceived danger.

-Conning and Manipulative
+Conning & Manipulative

 Using charm, deception, or manipulation to protect oneself, maintain control, or avoid consequences.

-Paranoid or Suspicious Mode
+Paranoid / Suspicious

 Heightened mistrust, hypervigilance, or readiness to perceive threat, often shaped by past experiences of betrayal, danger, or injustice.